jytang2/fellowship-hw5-documentation/README.md

 * parse-stackitem.js contains functions that will perform the transactions between our web app and the parse backend.
 * main.js acts as the controller of our application.
 It contains setup functions which will set-up our webpage such as navigation bars and transaction functions such as when a user saves a coin to the stack.

-#### <a name="development-bugs">Development Bugs</a> [&#8593;](#toc)
+#### <a name="dev-obstacles">Obstacles and Lessons Learned</a> [&#8593;](#toc)
+* Main debugging technique was to use the javascript console on the browser
+* Parse object queries sometimes required the ``include()`` function to encompass a specific property. ``object.query.include(“type”)`` was needed to pull the specific coin’s type from parse backend
+* Functions which makes transactions between parse backend and our web app such as ``deleteStackItem()`` are designed to be asynchronous, there were times when our web app errored out even when the transaction was successful
+* Must only delete a coin that the user has in inventory, and not a “null” coin.
+* Production version of the app did not work at one point.
+This was because of unforeseen JS interdependencies, the order of which mattered (e.g. parse.js had to be included before using the Parse object).
+* Dealing with callback functions were difficult.
+Time constraints prevented us from developing a proper style to handle callbacks as situations arose with multi-chained callbacks.
+* Timestamps and dates are horrible!
+Keeping consistency between months, days and the proper indexing for arrays is incredibly difficult without a consistent standard.
+Proper design and structure would have made this easier.
-*
+* Design, Design, Design!

 ## <a name="deployment">Deployment</a> [&#8593;](#toc)
 * ``dist`` directory for production version of the app.
 * Gulp as task runner to minify and concatenate JS and CSS files.
 This is detailed inside of the ``gulpfile.js`` file in the root directory.
-We first minify all of our css files, but do not concatenate them because theme switching is dependent on there being separate CSS files.
-We then minify all of our Javascript files and concatenate them into a single file, and place this file inside of the ``dist`` directory.
+Running the main task ``gulp all``: we first minify all of our css files, but do not concatenate them because theme switching is dependent on there being separate CSS files.
+We then minify all of our Javascript files and concatenate them into a single file, and place this file inside of the ``dist/public`` directory.
 Using ``gulp-useref``, Javascript import elements are collapsed to reference the concatenated ``all.js``.
-Finally all the assets and fonts are copied over to the ``dist`` directory.
+Finally all the assets and fonts are copied over to the ``dist/public`` directory.
 * These static files constitute the ``public`` directory to host on Parse.
 Then we simply need to run ``parse deploy`` in the ``dist`` directory to host the static files.
-* Unfortunately, some of the Javascript code to login/signup in the production version of the app is not properly being called.

 ## <a name="technologies">Technologies</a> [&#8593;](#toc)
-* ADD RATIONALES AND FUNCTION
 * Gulp: Gulp and Grunt were the two task runners that we surveyed for our application.
 In the end, we decided to use Gulp instead of Grunt as our team had more experience with Gulp from prior projects and Gulp was much easier to configure.
-* Sass
-* Parse: used as backend and user account management.
+* Sass: Syntactically awesome stylesheets, simple and easy css extensions along with compatibility with the css libraries we were already familiarizing ourselves with
+* Parse: Stores the user login information and the coins in a user’s collection.
+Allows for Facebook authentication but does not support easy connection with Google+ OAuth.
+Upon researching Firebase we discovered that it had a simple API for doing Google+ OAuth.
+Unfortunately, we already implemented our login and coin storage system using Parse.
+With the deadline approaching, we decided to keep using Parse because we did not want to risk not finishing the project.
-* ChartJS
+* Chart.js
 * jQuery
-* Quandl PERTH dataset used to provide metal bid/ask prices.
+* Quandl PERTH and WSJ datasets used to provide metal bid/ask prices.

 ## <a name="issues">Issues/Concerns</a> [&#8593;](#toc)
 * Google+ OAuth client-side Parse is not easy.
 Firebase came with simple API for doing client-side Google+ OAuth but unfortunately not Parse.